lukasotocerny/Project-Mojo/README.md

 <h3>End Product</h3>
 <p>After a summer spend on programming the app, it is a functional app.
 It has basic user interface, sufficient enough for it to
 serve as a neat minimal viable product.
-Surely it is only an alpha version, I could not have it passed through the Google Store as it requires lots of polishing, policies, debugging and many other stuff.</p>
+Surely it is only an alpha version, I could not have it passed through the Google Store as it requires lots of polishing, policies, debugging and many other stuff.
+I have worked on this app on my own.</p>

 <h3>Marketing point-of-view</h3>
 <p>Importantly to mention, technology on its own is not sufficient enough.
 Even though I have learned a lot during the actual process of app